-While it is not yet known if there will be a need for a workers camp to be established for the works.
-It shall be a decision that will have to be made by the Contractor.
-However, it is probable that there will be a need for additional qualified skilled workers that may not be sourced directly from the communities and to be brought to the project site for the completion of works.
-It is possible that these workers are likely to be from both overseas and from other areas of the SI and the Contractor must therefore be aware of the potential impacts that this influx of outside labour can have on the local community, and manage these impacts and interactions appropriately which includes adherence to the GBV, CAE and HV codes of conduct outlined in Appendix D.
+It is not yet known whether there will be a need for a workers' camp to be established for the works.
+It shall be a decision that will have to be made by the Contractor(s).
+However, it is anticipated that there will be a need for additional qualified skilled workers that may not be sourced directly from the communities and to be brought to the project site for the completion of works, and for the establishment of the PMU and MID offices in Auki.
+It is possible that these workers are likely to be from both overseas, from other areas of the SI, and even elsewhere in Malaita.
+The Contractor(s) must therefore be sensitive to the potential impacts that this influx of outside labour can have on the local community and manage these impacts and interactions appropriately.
+Communities understand the potential need for additional labour to ensure the quality of road works.
+This being said, it is the will and hope of Malaita communities that Contractor(s) of SIRAP2 will first and foremost seek to employ local skilled and unskilled labour, prior to looking elsewhere outside of Malaita, and where applicable priority employment for direct-affected persons in the communities of the bridge projects.